 - Where: Mostly in the states of Maharashtra, Goa, Tamil Nadu, Karnataka and Andhra Pradesh.
 One of the best places to experience the festival is in the city of Mumbai.

-Back for the fourth edition and bigger than ever this year, the Covelong Surf Classic Surf & Music Festival will feature a national level surfing competition, diverse musicians from around the globe, yoga on the beach, meditation workshops, massage, healing music therapies, organic food stalls, Indian and international cinema, and recreational activities including water gun fights, beach volleyball, and kayak races.
+Back for the fifth edition and bigger than ever this year!
+The Covelong Point Surf, Music and Yoga Festival will feature a national level surfing competition, diverse musicians from around the globe, yoga on the beach, meditation workshops, massage, healing music therapies, organic food stalls, Indian and international cinema, and recreational activities including water gun fights, beach volleyball, and kayak races.
 Entry is free.

 - Where: Covelong Point Social Surf School, Kovalam village near Chennai, Tamil Nadu.